Ritesh771/vortex-folio-showcase/README.md

 ## About Me

 Enthusiastic and driven Full-Stack Developer with a strong foundation in Artificial Intelligence and Machine Learning, currently pursuing a B.E. in CSE (AI & ML) from A.M.C.
 Engineering College, Bangalore.
-Founder and CEO of Stalight Technology Pvt Ltd, a tech startup focused on campus automation and AI-driven applications.

 I bring hands-on experience in backend development using Django and REST APIs, along with a keen eye for building responsive and engaging frontends using React.js and Tailwind CSS.
 Passionate about building scalable tech solutions with real-world impact, especially in the education and security sectors.